Some similarities to : Hemp Agrimony

 Fully naturalised in dry places on walls, rocks, cliffs, alkaline or sand banks, and quarries, especially near the sea.

 Flower heads are flattish to curved at first, becoming domed a while later and finally elongating and opening out before turning to seed, when the petals and spurs fall off.
 Later the seed capsule un-furls its integral parachute to be carried off on the wind to seed other places just like Dandelion seeds do.
+The spur at the rear of the flower is short.

 |PARACHUTE (Pappus) and COTTON-HAIRED SEEDS